Olumo Rock: Tourism

-Olumo Rock is located in the city of Abeokuta, Ogun State.
+Olumo Rock is located in the city of Abeokuta, Ogun State, Nigeria.
 Historically, the rock was a natural fortress for the Egbas during inter-tribal warfare in the 19th century.
 It provided protection to the Egba people when they needed it, and is now held in high esteem by the members of the clan.
 The mountain, one of the most popular tourist destinations in Nigeria, sits in the heart of Abeokuta – a name which means “Under the rock” in the Yoruba language.
 The rock has a height of 137 meters above sea level.
 Abeokuta was originally inhabited by the Egbas, who the rock provided with sanctuary and gave a vantage point to monitor the enemy’s advance, leading to eventual triumph in war.
 The town of Abeokuta eventually grew as these new settlers spread out from this location.